longobarditomas/world_beer_cup/README.md

 - npm start

 #### Notes
 - Login available using some of the test users.
-Ex.: bach@gmail.com (user), password (bach)
+Ex.: bach@gmail.com (user), password (bach).

 ## Developer